 From Mexico And Texas To Indianapolis: 'My First Thought Was "I Can't Do It'"

-Corps member Adriana Huerta (Indy '17) was born in Mexico, grew up in Texas and Mexico, and has moved around quite a bit.
-Being placed in Indianapolis put her out of her comfort zone, but with resilience, courage, personal alignment with TFA's mission and vision, and the support of the TFA-Indy community, her corps journey has cultivated positivity and appreciation.
+Being placed in Indianapolis put corps member Adriana Huerta out of her comfort zone, but with resilience, courage, personal alignment with TFA's mission and vision, and support, her corps journey has cultivated positivity and appreciation.

 November 17, 2017